iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/gif2.gif" class="img-fluid" %}

-todo: + prove que les activations bougent quoi Here we take two dimensional data so we can plot each neuron on this 2D plot during a descent.
+Here we take two dimensional data so we can plot each neuron on this 2D plot during a descent.
 In general, we cannot predict which patterns will be used by the neurons found by GD.
-Thus we cannot hope that the convex problem will give us an insights as it requires us to know the activation patterns.
-Side note, we can however predict what (some of) the optimal solution will look like a spline interpolation on each training sample.
+Thus we cannot hope that the convex problem will give us an insights as it requires us to know the activation patterns. <d-footnote>Side note, we can however predict what (some of) the optimal solution will look like a spline interpolation on each training sample. <d-cite key="wangConvexGeometryBackpropagation2021"></d-cite></d-footnote>

-- todo CITE spline interpo

-for example in 2d data

-### On large initialisation
+### On large initialisation scale

 So scale is about neuron scale, if we take very big neurons at the start, and use a stepsize small enough that we keep close to the gradient Flow, this is what we get :